-WHEREAS, the ALUC has provided an opportunity for the City of San Diego and interested members of the public to present information regarding this matter.
+WHEREAS, the ALUC has provided an opportunity for the City of Santee and interested members of the public to present information regarding this matter.

-NOW, THEREFORE, BE IT RESOLVED that the ALUC determines that the proposed project: Construction of 5 Detached Residential Units at 1028 Edgemont Place, City of San Diego, is conditionally consistent with the SDIA ALUCP, which was adopted and amended in 2014, based upon the following facts and findings:
+NOW, THEREFORE, BE IT RESOLVED that the ALUC determines that the proposed project: Construction of 40 Attached Residential Units at 9914-36 Buena Vista Avenue, City of Santee, is conditionally consistent with the Gillespie Field ALUCP, which was adopted and amended in 2010, based upon the following facts and findings:

-- (1) The proposed project involves the construction of 5 detached residential units. - (2) The proposed project is located within the 65-70 dB CNEL noise contour.
-The ALUCP identifies residential uses located within the 65-70 dB CNEL noise contour as compatible with airport uses, provided that the residences are sound attenuated to 45 dB CNEL interior noise level.
-Therefore, as a condition of project approval, the residences must be sound attenuated to 45 dB CNEL interior noise level and an avigation easement must be recorded with the County Recorder. - (3) The proposed project is located outside the TSS.
-The proposed project is in compliance with the ALUCP airspace protection surfaces because the project sponsor has certified that notice of construction is not required to the FAA because the project is located within an urbanized area, is substantially shielded by existing structures or natural terrain, and cannot reasonably have an adverse effect on air navigation. - (4) The proposed project is located outside all Safety Zones. - (5) The proposed project is located within the overflight notification area.
-The ALUCP requires recordation of an overflight notification with the County Recorder for new residential land uses, but does not require an additional overflight notification where an avigation easement is required. - (6) Therefore, if the proposed project contains the above-required conditions, the proposed project would be consistent with the SDIA ALUCP.
+- (1) The proposed project involves the construction of 40 attached residential units. - (2) The proposed project is partially located within the 60-65 dB CNEL noise contour.
+The ALUCP applies the standards of the highest noise contour to which a site is exposed over the entire development and identifies residential uses located within the 60-65 dB CNEL noise contour as compatible with airport uses, provided that the residences are sound attenuated to 45 dB CNEL interior noise level.
+Therefore, as a condition of project approval, the residences must be sound attenuated to 45 dB CNEL interior noise level. - (3) The proposed project is in compliance with the ALUCP airspace protection surfaces because a determination of no hazard to air navigation has been issued by the FAA. - (4) The proposed project is located within Safety Zone 6.
+The ALUCP identifies residential uses located within Safety Zone 6 as compatible with airport uses. - (5) The proposed project is located within the overflight notification area.
+The ALUCP requires recordation of an overflight notification with the County Recorder for new residential land uses or other alternative method as approved by the ALUC.
+Therefore, as a condition of project approval, an overflight notification shall be recorded with the County Recorder on each property containing a residential unit or other alternative method as approved by the ALUC. - (6) Therefore, if the proposed project contains the above-required conditions, the proposed project would be consistent with the Gillespie Field ALUCP.